Think-tank report on Uighur labour in China lists global brands

 ASPI describes itself as an independent think-tank whose core aim is to provide insight for the Australian government on matters of defence, security and strategic policy.

-Reporting by Cate Cadell; Editing by Simon Cameron-Moore
+Reporting by Cate Cadell in Beijing, additional reporting by David Kirton in Shenzhen; Editing by Simon Cameron-Moore and Emelia Sithole-Matarise